M36 tank destroyer: World War II

-The first 40 M36s did not make it overseas until September 1944, and entered combat in October 1944.
-The US First and Ninth Armies used M36s to reequip tank destroyer battalions attached to armored divisions.
+The first 40 M36s were not shipped overseas until September 1944, and entered combat in October 1944.
+The US First and Ninth Armies used M36s to re-equip tank destroyer battalions attached to armored divisions.
 The 703rd Tank Destroyer Battalion began re-equipping on 30 September 1944.
-The Third US Army used them to reequip towed battalions.
+The Third US Army used them to re-equip towed battalions.
 The 610th Tank Destroyer Battalion (Towed) began retraining on 25 September 1944.
-The first tank destroyer battalion to actually receive the M36 in early September, the 776th, was in transit from Italy at the time and did not use them in combat until October 1944.
-By the end of 1944, seven tank destroyer battalions had converted to the M36.
-The M36 had mostly replaced the M10 by the end of the war.
+The first tank destroyer battalion to receive the M36 in early September, the 776th, was in transit from Italy at the time and did not use them in combat until October 1944.
+By the end of 1944, seven tank destroyer battalions had converted to the M36; the M36 had mostly replaced the M10 by the end of the war.

 The M36 was well-liked by its crews, being one of the few armored fighting vehicles available to US forces that could destroy heavy German tanks from a distance.
-Corporal Anthony Pinto of the 1st Platoon, Company A, 814th Tank Destroyer Battalion knocked out a Panther at 4,200 yards (3,800 metres).
-Another 814th gunner, Lt Alfred Rose, scored a kill against a Panther at 4,600 yards (4200 metres), the maximum range of the telescopic sight.
-However, the Panther's 82 to 85mm thick glacis plate could deflect certain shots from the 90 mm gun at just 150 yards (137 metres), and the 150mm thick front armor of the Tiger II could only be penetrated in a few hard-to-hit places.
+An 814th gunner, Lt Alfred Rose, scored a kill against a Panther at 4,600 yards (4200 meters), the maximum range of the telescopic sight.
+However, the Panther's 82 to 85mm thick glacis plate could deflect shots at certain angles from the 90 mm gun at just 150 yards (137 meters).
+Testing done in December 1944 by the 703rd Tank Destroyer Battalion concluded that the M36's 90mm Gun would theoretically not be able to penetrate the frontal armor of a Tiger II at any range with the ammunition that was available to them. and that it was tactically viable to engage Panther tanks from the side.